SE-Quest/SE-Quest-Home/Written Round/Aptitude/README.md

 Timing :
   1 hr and 20 minutes {20 questions}

-    Friends you might little bit changes on patterns on appearing Interview.
+    Friends you might little bit changes in patterns on appearing Interview.